 7. There are ways to make paying back your debt easier on your budget.

 Before you take action on one of the options above, you should know that there are other ways to repay your student debt on a budget.
 One option is to check if you qualify for income-based repayment.
 IBR lets you pay back your federal loans based on what you earn, not on what your monthly payments would otherwise be.
 Wisebread’s article states that under IBR, your monthly payments would be 15% of your discretionary income.
 If you make payments under IBR for 25 years and meet some other requirements, the article also states that your remaining balance could be canceled.

 Enrolling in auto debit could also get you a discount on loan repayment.
 Wisebread recommends having your monthly loan payment automatically deducted from your account, as you could receive a .25% interest rate reduction for paying this way each month.

 And yes, loan forgiveness is not a mythical unicorn.
 It does exist.
 Certain nonprofit organizations and volunteer programs like Americorps will help repay loans in exchange for agreeing to work or volunteer in rural or underserved areas, according to Kelsey Sheehy of U.S. News.
-This article suggests checking an ebook by American Student Assistance for loan forgiveness programs that apply to your career path.

 If you’re starting to freak out a little, fear not!
 There are many passionate movers and shakers out there working very hard to try and fix the American student debt crisis.
 According to Higher Ed Not Debt, Public Policy Polling found that, during the 2014 midterm elections, 73% of voters supported allowing students to refinance student loans the same way other debts can be refinanced.
 The Student Debt Crisis also reports that because the Higher Education Act must be reauthorized, positive change could be on the horizon for students.
 Both organizations have online petitions you can sign and educational materials about legislation.